wnchan/tp/docs/UserGuide.md

   <h1 style="margin-left: 20px; margin-top: 0px ; display: inline;">StudentConnect</h1>
 </div>

-<p>StudentConnect is a solution for hassle-free team formation for students to browse profiles and connect with others for the CS2103T and CS2101 group project.</p>
+<p>Welcome to the StudentConnect User Guide!
+This comprehensive manual is designed to assist students in navigating the features of StudentConnect, a hassle-free team formation solution for the CS2103T and CS2101 group project.
+Whether you're new to the platform or looking to enhance your understanding, this guide is tailored to meet your needs.
+To make the most out of your experience, refer to <a href="#how-to-use-this-guide" style="color: blue;">How to Use This Guide</a> before you get started. </p>

 ## Table of Contents